 The salmon runs of the Central Valley of California have collapsed.
 Two of the four separate runs are already listed under the Endangered Species Act (ESA).
-The fall run, which was the largest and is not ESA listed, has collapsed the most severely.
+The fall-run, which was the largest and is not ESA listed, has collapsed the most.
 It dropped 97% from 1,490,468 adults in 2002 to 39,530 in 2009.
-This is the largest salmon collapse in U.S. history and without major changes in Delta and upriver water management, these fish are headed for extinction.
+It has collapsed even more with the drought.
+These represent the largest California salmon collapse in U.S. history and without major changes in Delta and upriver water management; these fish are likely at risk of extinction.

 Pumping increased and salmon crashed